,

 When Bree Is the Better Choice

-If you have steady employment income, you can wait one to three days for the free standard transfer, and you don’t need more than $750 — Bree’s free tier costs nothing.
+If you can wait up to three days for the free standard transfer and you don’t need more than $750, Bree’s free tier costs nothing.
 That’s a genuinely hard-to-beat price point.
-There’s no subscription fee, no interest, and no pressure to use it regularly.
-For an employed Canadian with a non-urgent shortfall under $750, Bree is a rational choice and NotchUp’s $5 fee won’t change that math.
+There’s no mandatory subscription, no interest, and its income acceptance is broad, including government benefits.
+For a non-urgent shortfall under $750, Bree is a rational choice and NotchUp’s $5 fee won’t change that math.

 When NotchUp Is the Better Choice